hharryyf/Taste-of-research-2020/README.md

 Implement a very brute force version of the unit-propagation algorithm, tested correctly and the performance of the solver is improved significantly.

+update 28/12/2020:
+Implement the second version of proof number search, in this version, the backtracking procedure would stop at the first node which pn and dn are not changed.
+And magically, the run time for the gttt3x3 example was reduced to 1min instead of the origional 8min.